Mel-iza/Mel-Iza/README.md

    <span style="display: block; text-align: center; font-size: 10px;"

 Hello, I'm Mel <b>(She/Her)</b>.
 Welcome!
 Currently, I work as a <b>Machine Learning Engineer</b> in the Technology and Innovation domain at [Weni](https://weni.ai), where I integrate, train, evaluate, and monitor artificial intelligence models using Natural Language Processing (NLP) techniques in LLMs. <br>
 <br>My work mainly involves Python programming applied in machine learning and deep learning, focusing on Natural Language Generation (NLG) and Natural Language Understanding (NLU).
 My experience includes enhancing the communication of intelligent agents (Chatbots).
-Tasks that are usually part of my routine include: creating experiments for models, searching and tuning hyperparameters for training, performance evaluation, verifying inference and latency in model responses, artifact manipulation, model quantization, and researching/reading articles for updates.
+Tasks that are usually part of my routine include: creating experiments for models, searching and tuning hyperparameters for training, performance evaluation, verifying inference and latency in model responses, artifact manipulation, model quantization, and researching/reading articles to stay updated in the field.
 The skills I'm learning vary according to each model development phase: creating APIs, Docker image builds, code versioning and structuring, using machine learning frameworks like PyTorch, and documenting processes.

 I have experience as a project tutor and learning facilitator in the Data Science and Machine Learning course at [Tera](https://somostera.com).
 I assisted students in structuring workflows in classes and project creation, as well as providing support.
 I am a technology student, currently studying Systems Analysis and Development at FATEC, and a bachelor's degree holder in Philosophy from UFOP.